 The caddies at Moraine are more than valued companions on the course.
 They are also accomplished scholars who have been awarded over $11 million in college scholarships.

 The WGA Evans Scholarship

 Overseen by the Western Golf Association, the Evans Scholars Foundation provides full four-year college tuition and housing scholarships to students with a strong caddie record, excellent grades, outstanding character and financial need.
-To date, Moraine caddies have been awarded $3.4 million in scholarship money to The Ohio State University and Miami University through this initiative.
+The all-time value of 84 scholarships awarded to the Moraine Country Club Evans Scholars is over $10 million.